rj-oidc/e2e-action-workflows/workshops/workshop-1/2_Repo-project-management.md

-# Part 2: Set up your repository using Github Action
+# Set up your repository using Github Action

 Part 2 will focus on issue automation and project management.
 It will do the following :
 - Add issue to project board whenever a new issue is created.